Isle-of-Wight-TSSC/IOWTSSC/dev/events.md

 ![menubar](/dev/menubar.md)

-## July Brunch Run

-Our next run is Saturday July 26th!
-We'll be starting from [Blackgang viewpoint](https://w3w.co/hobble.sampled.skimmers) at 10am and driving to go to [Goddards brewery](https://w3w.co/surpassed.lump.vowel) for their [vintage vehicle day](https://www.facebook.com/share/p/1Net6Pkp7L/?mibextid=wwXIfr).
-There will be a 10% discount for all arriving in a classic.
+## October run

+For October’s run we are heading out to [The Cow](https://w3w.co/applied.casually.crumbles) at Tapnell Farm for lunch on Sunday 26th at midday.
+We will be meeting at [Carisbrooke priory](https://w3w.co/frown.loved.vented) car park at 11:15am to leave at 11:30am.
-Please let us know if you are joining so we can let them know numbers.
+It would be great to see you there, please let us know if you plan on joining us.

 ## Isle of Wight Triumph Weekend